-Erythromelalgia is treatable!
+Erythromelalgia (EM) is a terribly painful and disabling disease, but in many cases it is treatable!
 Treatment must be individualized because different people respond to different remedies.
-Some people require one remedy, others need a combination.
+Some people require one remedy, others another remedy, and still others need a combination of treatments.
 With persistence, treatment can be effective in the majority of cases.

-Erythromelalgia (EM) is a rare disorder characterized by excessive blood flow to the hands and/or feet, ears or face, causing redness, heat and severe burning pain.
+Erythromelalgia is a very rare disorder characterized by excessive blood flow to the hands and/or feet, ears or face, causing redness, heat and severe burning pain.
 I developed disabling EM in 1995, when little was known and the few known treatments rarely worked.
 By trial and error I found remedies that helped me (and I keep finding new ones).
-My condition today is 95% controlled and I have no redness or pain.
+This took many years.
+Fortunately, today my condition is 95% controlled and I have no redness or pain.
 I have little difficulty doing everyday activities at temperatures below 82 degrees.
 I walk 3 miles every morning without any problem.

 Partial List of Related Articles:

 Cohen, JS.
 Erythromelalgia: New Theories and New Therapies.
 Journal of the American Academy of Dermatology, Nov.
 2000; 43:841-7.

 Cohen, JS.
 High-Dose, Oral Magnesium in the Treatment of Chronic, Intractable Erythromelalgia.
 Annals of Pharmacotherapy, Feb.
 2002;36:255-60.

 Cohen, JS.
 Magnesium and erythromelalgia: a clinically important vasoactive mineral and a rare disorder.
 Italian Journal of Pediatrics 2004;30:69-72.